fair4health/data-privacy-tool/README.md

-# FAIR4Health Data Curation & Validation Tool
+# FAIR4Health Data Privacy Tool

 ![alt text](https://www.fair4health.eu/images/logo.png)

 ## About

 This is a standalone, desktop application developed by the FAIR4Health project (https://www.fair4health.eu/).
-The tool is used to connect the health data sources which can be in various formats (Excel files, CSV files, SQL databases) and migrate data into a HL7 FHIR Repository.
-The tool shows the available FHIR profiles to the user so that he/she can perform mappings appropriately.
-The tool can also contact a Terminology Server (which is actually another HL7 FHIR Repository) so that data fields can be annotated if coding schemes such as ICD10 or SNOMED-CT are in use.
+The tool aims to handle the privacy challenges exposed by the sensitive health data.
+It is designed to work on an HL7 FHIR API so that it can be used on top of any standard FHIR Repository as a data de-identification, anonymization and related actions toolset.
+The tool accesses FHIR resources, presents metadata to the user, guide the user about the configuration to be applied and then output the processed FHIR resources.

 ## Project setup
 ```